 Previously, he was appointed by the US Secretary of Health and Human Services to serve on the Board of Scientific Counselors to the Director of the National Institute of Occupational Safety and Health in the CDC, where he served for 4 years.
 Ramsay now serves on the CDC/NIOSH Institutional Review Board as well as their Disaster Research IRB.
 Dr. Ramsay served 6 years on the Board of Directors for ABET, Inc., and 12 years as Chair of the Education Standards Committees for the American Society of Safety Professionals (ASSP).
 He was elected as an ASSP "Fellow" in 2019.

 His current area of research interests includes climate security, law enforcement education and the relationship between environmental and human security and national security strategic planning.
 Dr. Ramsay has served as a subject matter expert and grant reviewer on a wide range of health, safety, emergency management, and environmental health issues.
 Books include “Introduction to Homeland Security” and “Critical Issues in Homeland Security: A Casebook”, both by Routledge.
 A third text "Environmental Security: Concepts, Challenges and Case Studies" was published by the American Meteorological Society in December 2019.
-A forth text, “Theoretical Foundations of Homeland Security: Strategies, Operations and Structures" will be published by Routledge, expected late summer 2020.
+A forth text, “Theoretical Foundations of Homeland Security: Strategies, Operations and Structures" was published by Routledge in December 2020.

 Ph.D., Population Heath (Heath Services Research), University of Wisconsin